-Procedures Guide for Canada's National Contact Point for the Organisation of Economic Co-operation and Development (OECD) Guidelines for Multinational Enterprises
+Procedures Guide for Canada's National Contact Point for the Organization of Economic Co-operation and Development (OECD) Guidelines for Multinational Enterprises

-- Information to Include in the Request for Review
+- 7. Information to include in the request for review

-- Stage 1: From Receipt to Initial Assessment
+- 8. Stage 1: From receipt to initial assessment

-- Acknowledging Receipt of the Request for Review
+- 9. Acknowledging receipt of the request for review

-- Stage 2: From Initial Assessment to Conclusion of Facilitated Dialogue
+- 11. Stage 2: From initial assessment to conclusion of facilitated dialogue

-- Stage 3: Drafting and Publication of the Statement or Report
+- 12. Stage 3: Drafting and publication of the NCP final statement

 1.1.
-The purpose of this document is to outline the process that Canada’s National Contact Point will follow when receiving a request for review of a specific instance under the OECD Guidelines for Multinational Enterprises.
+The purpose of this document is to outline the process that Canada’s National Contact Point (NCP) follows when receiving a request for review of a specific instance under the OECD Guidelines for Multinational Enterprises.

 1.2.
-This text is based on the “Procedural Guidance” chapter of the OECD Guidelines for Multinational Enterprises and the related “Commentary on the Implementation Procedures of the OECD Guidelines for Multinational Enterprises” (create hyperlink to the Guidelines here).
+These Procedures are based on the “Procedural Guidance” chapter of the OECD Guidelines for Multinational Enterprises and the related “Commentary on the Implementation Procedures of the OECD Guidelines for Multinational Enterprises”.

 1.3.
 The OECD Guidelines for Multinational Enterprises were initially created in 1976 and are subject to occasional revisions.
 The most recent revision to the Guidelines was adopted on May 25, 2011.
 Prior to this, the Guidelines were last updated in 2000.
 Requests for review received by the National Contact Point are processed in accordance with the applicable version of the Guidelines in existence at the time of the filing of the request for review.